-We respect and benefit from the CSSF's and PCAOB 's inspection process.
+We respect and benefit from the CSSF inspection process.
 We thoroughly evaluate the points raised during the inspection to identify areas where we can improve audit quality and the relevance to the System of Quality Management.
 Engagements with significant findings and certain other engagements are subject to root cause analysis (see next section).
 Together with the AQR process, external inspections provide valuable insights into the quality of EY audits.
-These insights help us to effectively execute high-quality audits.
+These insights help us to effectively execute highquality audits.

-Information on the CSSF can be found at www.cssf.lu.
+Information on the above-mentioned regulator can be found at www.cssf.lu.